 The Honourable ANGUS TAYLOR MP

-He lives at Goulburn with his wife Louise and their four children Hamish, Olivia, Adelaide and Richard aged 13 – 20.
+He lives near Goulburn with his wife Louise and their four children Hamish, Olivia, Adelaide and Richard aged 13 – 20.

 To stay fit, Angus trains for and competes regularly in triathlons and running events.
 He represented Australia for his age group at the triathlon World Championships in 2009.